Ariba-Naaz/Hostel-Roommate-Prediction-model/README.md

 ### 3. Jain Food Complexity
 **Problem:** Initial food preference question didn't capture the spectrum of Jain dietary practices and was biasing non-Jain respondents.
-**Solution:** Added a conditional follow-up question shown only to Jain respondents about shared space food strictness.
+**Solution:** Added a conditional follow-up question comsidering respondents about shared space food strictness.

 ### 4. Form Version Control Gap
 **Problem:** Several form fields were removed during refinement but the changes were not documented at the time.